On the growth of $L^2$-invariants for sequences of lattices in Lie groups: Introduction and statement of the main results

 \end{thm}

-\textbf{The role of IRS.} An important tool in our project is an {\it invariant random subgroup} (hereafter IRS) which is by definition a conjugacy invariant probability measure on the space $\text{Sub}_G$ of closed subgroups of $G$.
-We refer the reader to \cite{Miklos2,Bowen1,Vershik} for other recent works that make use of this notion.
-Any lattice $\Gamma\le G$ corresponds to an IRS $\mu_\Gamma$ supported on its conjugacy class $\Gamma^G$.
+\textbf{The role of IRS.} An important tool in our project is the notion of an {\it invariant random subgroup} (IRS).
+An IRS is a conjugacy invariant probability measure on the space $\text{Sub}_G$ of closed subgroups of $G$.
+We refer the reader to \cite{Miklos2,Bowen1,Vershik,WUD,OW-Lecture} for other recent works that make use of this notion.

+Any lattice $\Gamma\le G$ defines an IRS $\mu_\Gamma$ supported on the conjugacy class $\Gamma^G$.
 It turns out (see Theorem \ref{discIRS}) that if $G$ is a connected simple Lie group then any non-atomic IRS is supported on discrete subgroups (hereafter called a discrete IRS).
-Every discrete IRS gives rise to a probability measure on the space of rooted metric spaces mentioned above, and it turns out that the restriction of the weak topology from $\text{Prob}(\text{Sub}_G)$ to the set of discrete IRS's coincides with the Benjamini--Schramm topology on this space.
-We refer the reader to Section \ref {sec:3} for more details.
+Every discrete IRS gives rise to a probability measure on the space of rooted metric spaces $\mathcal M$ mentioned above, and one can relate weak$^*$ convergence of IRSs to weak$^*$ convergence of measures on $\mathcal M$.
+See Section \ref {sec:3} for details.

-Denote by $\mu_G$ and $\mu_\text{Id}$ the atomic measures supported on $\{ G\},\{ \text{Id}_G\}$ respectively.
-The following is a variant of Theorem \ref{thm3} stated in the language of IRS's:
+Denote by $\mu_G$ and $\mu_\text{Id}$ the atomic measures supported on $\{ G\}$ and $\{ \text{Id}_G\}$ respectively.
+The following is a variant of Theorem \ref{thm3} stated in the language of IRSs: